 Your privacy matters

 If you believe someone has recorded, collected and held your personal data without your permission, the first step would be to contact the owner/operator in question.
 Individuals who believe they have been filmed have the right to access their data, receive a copy of their data and request to have their data removed (if it is being used online or some other purpose).

 If you have told a drone operator to stop filming over your property, and they continue to do so repeatedly, it may amount to an offence of harassment.

-Not all drones are spying on us!
-We live in a very picturesque part of the country with the natural landscape extending all around us.
+We live in a very attractive part of the country with the natural landscape extending all around us.
 It’s nice to observe this from above.
 We also have lots of local history – some of which can only be seen from the air.
-With a drone, some locations can now be observed from a unique perspective in a way that was never possible before.
-During the recent Glebe Land dispute, for example, drones allowed the community to demonstrate the sheer scale of the land under threat.
+Drones present us with a unique perspective in a way that was never possible before.
 So, the next time you see something buzzing over Titchmarsh, unless it’s flying really close, it’s probably just someone having a bit of fun.